apache/ratis/ratis-experiments/README.md

 see also [BUILDING.md](../BUILDING.md).

 This module has been created to house experimental projects.
-Details for running the experiment are provided below.
+Details for running the experiment are mentioned below.

 ## Flatbuffers